During Your Stay

 Should I take my usual daily medication?

 We generally request that you take your medication before leaving home.
 Diabetic medications will be individualized.
-You should be contacted before your surgery, leaving no doubts in your mind as to which medications you should take.
+You should be contacted before your procedure, leaving no doubts in your mind as to which medications you should take.

 May I continue my herbal medications?

-Herbal medications may have harmful effects on the surgery.
+Herbal medications may have harmful effects on the procedure.
 Many of these remedies may affect your clotting mechanism and interfere with the anesthetic agents.
 (The list of drugs and their side effects are too great for this site.)
 We generally request that you stop these medications two weeks before surgery.
 Please remember to mention them when being asked about medication.

 Who may accompany me?